Wednesday, April 11, 2012

 Don't you wish you'd stopped to do some fact-checking first?

 In the case of snopes.com, I know the Snopeses.
 David and Barbara Mikkelson are personal friends of mine.
-We were chasing urban folklore together back before Web browsers existed, back when we had to crawl through the untamed wilds of the Internet with nothing but a machete and a keyboard (and I carried an axe), relying on text-based tools like archie and USEnet newsreaders.
+We were chasing urban folklore together back before Web browsers existed, back when we had to crawl through the untamed wilds of the Internet with nothing but a machete and a keyboard (and I carried an axe), relying on text-based tools like archie and UseNet newsreaders.
 We were stuffing and mounting urban legends before any of you found your first free AOL CD in your mailbox.

 I watched as David and Barbara put things in place so that they could have a go at making money from urban folklore, by carefully detaching themselves from alt.folklore.urban and starting, maybe not the first, but definitely the most successful, commercial urban-folklore website, Snopes.com.